-The following program applies to students who hold a New York State Initial Certificate in Childhood Education (grades 1-6) or its equivalent or a New York State Initial Certificate in Special Subjects (all grades) or its equivalent.
-This program leads to a New York State Professional Certificate in Early Childhood Education (birth through grade 2).
+During the first semester, students must file a program of study approved by the program adviser.
+All courses in the childhood education degree sequence require departmental approval for registration.
+Option (B): 33 credits The following program applies to students who hold a New York State Initial Certificate in Early Childhood Education (birth through grade 2) or its equivalent, a New York State Initial Certificate in Middle Childhood Education (grades 5-9) or its equivalent, or a New York State Initial Certificate in Special Subjects (all grades) or its equivalent.
+This program leads to a New York State Professional Certificate in Childhood Education (grades 1-6).
+Matriculation requirements:

-Applicants must hold a New York State Initial Certificate in Childhood Education (grades 1-6) or its equivalent or a New York State Initial Certificate in Special Subjects (all grades) or its equivalent.
+Students must hold a New York State Initial Certificate in Early Childhood Education (birth through grade 2) or its equivalent, a New York State Initial Certificate in Middle Childhood Education (grades 5-9) or its equivalent, or a New York State Initial Certificate in Special Subjects (all grades) or its equivalent.

-Applicants must submit scores on the L.A.S.T.

 Applicants must have a minimum undergraduate grade point average of 3.00.
-A minimum grade point average of 3.00 in graduate education courses is required to maintain matriculation.

-International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.
+International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 650 on the paper -based test or 280 on the computer-based test or 114 on the internet-based test before being considered for admission.
+A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
+Students should note additional requirements found at the beginning of this section as well as in the sections "Admission" and "Academic Regulations and Procedures" of the Brooklyn College Bulletin of Graduate Programs. ----- Degree requirements: Thirty-three credits are required for the degree. ------ The following courses are also required:

-Applicants must obtain and file an application form in the program office in addition to the regular college admission form.
-Interviews may be required.

-Students should note additional requirements found at the beginning of this section as well as in the sections "Admission" and "Academic Regulations and Procedures" of the Brooklyn College Bulletin of Graduate Programs.

-Students must complete 33 credits in the following courses.
-Education 7101T or 7102T; 7100T or 7104T or 7113T or 7683T; 7111T or 7115T; 7116T; 7108T; 7105T or 7106T or 7107T; 7109T; 7121T; 7103T; 7110T.
+Two of the following:

+Any 6000 or 7000-level course in General Science, Biology, Chemistry, Earth and Environmental Sciences or Physics; CBSE 7214T; 7215X; CBSE 7671X, 7672T, 7674T, or a course in teaching students with disabilities; An education or science elective.

 During the first semester, students must file a program of study approved by the program adviser.
-All courses in the early childhood degree sequence require departmental permission for registration.

-Option C: 45 credits

-The following program applies to students who do not hold a New York State Initial Certificate in Early Childhood Education or Childhood Education or Special Subjects or equivalent course work and teaching experience, or who are teaching but do not hold initial certification.
-This program leads to both New York State Initial and Professional Certificates in Early Childhood Education.
+All courses in the childhood education degree sequence require departmental permission for registration.
+Option (C): 39 credits The following program applies to students who do not hold a New York State Initial Certificate in Early Childhood Education, Childhood Educatior Middle Childhood Education, or Special Subjects or equivalent course work and teaching experience, or who are teaching but do not hold initial certification.
+This program leads to both New York State Initial and Professional Certificates in Childhood Education (grades 1-6).
+Matriculation requirements: